xiangfan-amber/the-muse-link/README.md

 # The Muse-Link

+The Muse-Link is a prototype museum companion app developed for the **Practicum** course in the **M.A. in Quantitative Methods in the Social Sciences (QMSS)** program at **Columbia University**.

+## Project Overview

+This project explores how AI can be used to create a more personalized and engaging museum experience.
+Instead of treating each museum visit as an isolated event, The Muse-Link is designed to connect a visitor’s interests, visit preferences, and evolving “art passport” into a more meaningful narrative journey.

+The prototype allows users to:
+- choose a museum
+- select available time and energy level
+- choose a visit mode such as Quick Visit or Deep Dive
+- select artistic interests
+- generate a personalized narrative route
+- explore artwork insights
+- view an Art Passport that simulates reusable memory across museum visits

+## Course Context

+This project was created as part of a QMSS Practicum class assignment focused on designing and building a small AI-powered assistant or application.
+The goal of the assignment was not only to demonstrate technical implementation, but also to show product thinking, interface design, and a clear understanding of where AI adds value in a real user workflow.

 An AI museum curator for iOS, iPadOS, and macOS.
 Tell it which museum you're visiting and what moves you, and it builds a focused three-stop narrative route shaped by your preferences and your past visits — not a list of recommendations, a story.

 The curator speaks in short Socratic prompts instead of long lectures, threads today's visit to your "Art Passport" of past museums and saved artworks, uses live web search to confirm current exhibitions and gallery closures, and watches for fatigue cues so it can route you to a bench when your feet hurt.